 Main data sources

-The data used to produce the subnational tenure estimates are provided by the Office for National Statistics (ONS) and the Ministry of Housing, Communities and Local Government (MHCLG).
+The data used to produce the subnational tenure estimates are provided by the Office for National Statistics (ONS) and the Department for Levelling Up, Housing and Communities (DLUHC).

 Annual Population Survey